NOTE: Although I will review any claims for cures of the MS virus, this page is my latest, and last, literature review. It’s a waste of time.

 Despite recent progress in treating the inflammatory component of multiple sclerosis, current therapies have no clear impact on progression of disability, which closely relates to tissue (myelin and axon) injury.
 Many scientists now focus their efforts on elucidating the mechanisms that lead to tissue injury, and on developing new strategies for tissue repair.
 We review recent breakthroughs in this field and discuss their putative applications to therapy.

-Despite the increasing number of putative therapeutic targets, no treatment to achieve remyelination or neuroprotection has yielded positive clinical results in humans.
-Forging a link between basic biology and treatment of patients will require us to overcome several challenges, [EM including challenge of thorough review of litersture especially Bunge et al 1961] including assessment of efficacy of repair, improving tolerance to and delivery of neurotrophic factors, and better defining the indications for and limitations of transplantation.
+Despite the increasing number of putative [means generally considered or supposed to be] therapeutic targets, no treatment to achieve remyelination or neuroprotection has yielded positive clinical results in humans.
+Forging a link between basic biology and treatment of patients will require us to overcome several challenges, [EM including challenge of thorough review of literature especially Bunge et al 1961] including assessment of efficacy of repair, improving tolerance to and delivery of neurotrophic factors, and better defining the indications for and limitations of transplantation.